 Step into the world of neuroscience research with the Wu Tsai Neurosciences Institute's new Neuroscience Undergraduate Research Opportunity (NeURO) fellowship program.

 Scientific laboratories can feel like a foreign world, with their own language of specialized vocabulary and cutting-edge techniques — but they are exciting opportunities for discovery for anybody with dedication, curiosity and creativity.
 The NeURO fellowship program supports you as you join a research lab to help advance our understanding of how the brain works (and why it sometimes doesn't).
-No experience is necessary, just a spirit of exploration!
+No experience is necessary, just a spirit of exploration and a desire to work hard!

 Students who do not have previous laboratory experience and students from groups underrepresented in STEM fields are particularly encouraged to apply.
 For the 2019-20 academic year, the NeURO program is only open to Stanford students.